meshtastic/meshtastic/docs/faq/m-flasher.md

 ### What if I'm still having issues on Windows 10?

-It's been reported that `App execution aliases` might conflict with one another and prevent python from being able to run properly.
+It's been reported that `App execution aliases` might conflict with one another and prevent python3 from being able to run properly.
 There is an example of a fix located [here](https://github.com/meshtastic/Meshtastic-gui-installer/issues/154).